Singh-Prakash07/Notes/start with JavaScript/01_Intro.md

-  -Dynamic typed language
++ JS is a dynamic typed language.
+This means that the type of a variable is determined at runtime, not during compilation.
+Unlike statically typed languages like Java or C++
-  -Means we need not to define data type of variables
++ Means we need not to define data type of variables
 ## Three ways to run JS
 1. In HTML
   - In same HTML file